pavitramehra/Fruit-Classifier-and-Nutrition-Retriver/README.md

-﻿# Fruit-Classifier - detects the type of fruit based on the scan fruit
+﻿# Fruit-Classifier -
+Detects the type of fruit based on the scanned fruit and tells about the nutrition details